-A student may remediate a course for the purpose of improving the grade.
-However, the student only has one chance to repeat a course in which they have received a passing grade.
+Students may remediate courses for the purpose of improving those course grades.
+However, students only have one chance to repeat courses in which they have received passing grades.
 If a passing grade was not achieved, then a student may repeat the course until they do achieve a passing grade.
 Financial aid cannot be applied to courses repeated voluntarily.